 Section A examines foundational constitutional principles and issues including: the purpose of constitutions and the sources of constitutional rules; the evolution of the UK constitution including reference to international law, the European Union, devolution and the Human Rights Act 1998; and the distribution, use and control of legislative, judicial and executive powers in the UK.

 Section B is concerned with the grounds, procedure, remedies and constitutional foundations of judicial review in England and Wales.

 The course covers a range of core issues in contract law, which may include the following areas: the nature of contract law and key ideas; contract formation (offer and acceptance, consideration, intention to create legal relations, certainty); contents and scope of the agreement; setting the contract aside; variation including promissory estoppel; performance, discharge and remedies for breach of contract.

 The module discusses the development of contract law in some of its wider social, historical and economic context.
 Aspects of the module explore the theories and critiques about contract law.

 Introduction to French Law I

-The objective of this module is to introduce students to the French Constitution and the institutions of the French Republic.
+The objective of this module, which is taught in the French language, is to introduce students to the French Constitution and the institutions of the French Republic.
 The following topics are studied:

 Introduction to French Law II

-This module introduces students to the French legal system, notably the process of codification and the Code civil, the sources of French law, judges and the independence of the judiciary and the French court system.
+This module, taught throughout in the French language, introduces students to the French legal system, notably the process of codification and the Code civil, the sources of French law, judges and the independence of the judiciary and the French court system.